Twisting, ladder graphs and A-polynomials: Example calculations

 \subsection{The twist knots}

-It is well known that the twist knots may be obtained by $1/n$ Dehn fillings of the complement of the Whitehead link (shown in Figure~\ref{fig:WHlink}, left).
-We use the notation $J(2,k)$ to mean the twist knot with $k$ right-handed crossings in the bottom twist region (as seen in Figure~\ref{fig:WHlink}, right).
-Positive $1/n$ Dehn fillings of the Whitehead link therefore generate the family of twist knots $J(2,2n)$ and negative $1/n$ Dehn fillings generate the family $J(2,-2n)$.
+It is well known that the twist knots may be obtained by $1/m$ Dehn fillings of the complement of the Whitehead link (shown in Figure~\ref{fig:WHlink}, left).
+We use the notation $J(2,l)$ to mean the twist knot with $l$ right-handed crossings in the bottom twist region (as seen in Figure~\ref{fig:WHlink}, right).
+The $+1/m$ Dehn fillings of the Whitehead link therefore generate the family of twist knots $J(2,2m)$ and $-1/m$ Dehn fillings generate the family $J(2,-2m)$.

 In this section we apply Theorem~\ref{thm:Apoly_precise} to the family of twist knots obtained by Dehn filling the Whitehead link using layered solid tori.
 We use the same triangulation as in~\cite{HMP}, which is given in Regina notation in Figure~\ref{fig:WHlinktri}.
 The Dehn fillings are performed by replacing tetrahedra 3 and 4 with layered solid tori.
 Each of the three outside tetrahedra contribute a Ptolemy equation, which were found in~\cite{HMP}.
 We make the substitutions $\ell=L^2$ and $m=M^2$, and multiply through by powers of $L$ and $M$ to remove negative exponents.
-This gives us the equations
+We use the same $\gamma$ labels, including $\gamma_{0(23)}$, which is associated to the edge class in the triangulation that contains the $23$ edge of tetrahedron $0$.
+This labelling reflects the fact that this edge class does not appear in the cusp being filled and therefore does not have a well-defined slope.
+The equations are

-The paths in the Farey triangulation corresponding to the $ 1/n$ Dehn fillings of the Whitehead link were determined by Howie, Mathews and Purcell in~\cite{HMP} and are shown in Figure~\ref{fig:FareypathsWHlink}.
-The words describing the positive and negative paths are LRL\dots L and LLR\dots R, respectively.
-From this we see that Theorem~\ref{thm:Apoly_precise} applies to the calculation of A-polynomials for the twist knots $J(2,2n)$ for $n\geq 4$ and $n\leq -3$.
-The tails of each of the positive and negative $1/n$ Dehn fillings start at step 3, with both paths sharing steps 0 and 1.
+The paths in the Farey triangulation corresponding to the $\pm 1/m$ Dehn fillings of the Whitehead link were determined by Howie, Mathews and Purcell in~\cite{HMP} and are shown in Figure~\ref{fig:FareypathsWHlink}.
+The words describing the positive and negative paths are LRL$^{m-2}$ and L$^{2}$R$^{m-1}$, respectively.
+Given that the final L or R corresponds to the tip representing the fold, we have tails of lengths $n=m-3$ and $n=m-2$, respectively.
+From this we see that Theorem~\ref{thm:Apoly_precise} applies to the calculation of A-polynomials for the twist knots $J(2,2m)$ for $m\geq 4$ and $J(2,-2m)$ for $m\geq 3$.
+The tails of each of the positive and negative Dehn fillings start at step 3, with both paths sharing steps 0 and 1.
 The Ptolemy equations for steps 0 and 1 are